-The previous Columbia subsidy, at \$72, was higher than it is now under the new system, but one should also note that the pre-subsidy price of Columbia's medical plans in 2022 was higher than that of other universities.101 (Column 2).
-We list the top plan for each university.
 Columbia's plan cost \$548 before the subsidy of \$72.
-Thus, of these five universities, its subsidy was the lowest and its price for insurance coverage was the highest.102
+Thus, of these five universities, its subsidy was the lowest and its price for insurance coverage was the highest.
+112

 For the other universities, the calculation becomes more complicated because their subsidies are not stated.
-One must therefore calculate the contributions by looking at comparable plans offered by the same insurer in the open market, and contrast that number with the price charged to the retiree through their university.103 The difference is the contribution, plus potential advantages of a group rate.
+One must therefore calculate the contributions by looking at comparable plans offered by the same insurer in the open market, and contrast that number with the price charged to the retiree through their university.
+The difference is the contribution, plus potential advantages of a group rate.
 (Note that Columbia, under the new system, has no favorable group rates.)
 That calculation shows a subsidy of \$101.20 for the U of California system, plus \$30 for a free dental coverage, for an overall support level of \$131.20, also higher than Columbia's.
-For NYU, it shows a subsidy of \$51.

 The same approach is used for the remaining four universities listed in the Table, namely Cornell, Penn, Princeton, and Yale.
-Here, the comparisons with market prices require a further step, because while the university plans are similar to market-offered plans by the same insurers, they differ insofar that they have a much lower ceiling on the maximum out-of-pocket (MOOP) payments, and in some cases also a lower deductible104, both of which are valuable features that must be considered in any price comparison of internal and external plans.
+Here, the comparisons with market prices require a further step, because while the university plans are similar to market-offered plans by the same insurers, they differ insofar that they have a much lower ceiling on the maximum out-of-pocket (MOOP) payments, and in some cases also a lower deductible114, both of which are valuable features that must be considered in any price comparison of internal and external plans.

-We identify these differences in Column 3 and impute their value in Column 4.105 Given these steps, the final numbers for these four universities are therefore more in the nature of
+We identify these differences in Column 3 and impute their value in Column 4.115 Given these steps, the final numbers for these four universities are therefore more in the nature of estimations.
+Another adjustment is to include the value of free dental coverage which two of the universities provide.
+This augments a further \$30 to the subsidies of Michigan and California.